alketm/fsi406/glue/readme.md

 10 - Click on 'Next', then 'Save Job and Edit Script'

-11 - Paste the code from the glue file in this repo and save
+11 - Paste the code from the glue file in this repo and save the job

-12 - #
+12 - Select job and then click 'Action' and click 'Run job'